louyanqing/INFO6150_WebDesign/week10_assmt_jobPortal/README.md

 # React Project Job Portal with Material UI and Axios

 ## Project overview
 This project is a Job Portal built using React, Material UI (optional), and Axios.
 It aims to provide a user-friendly interface for job seekers to explore job listings and company profiles.
-The portal includes five key pages: Home, Job Listings, Companies, Contact, and Login.
+The admin portal includes two pages: Employees and Add Job.
+The employee portal includes five key pages: Home, Job Listings, Companies, Contact, and Login.

 ## Objective
-- **Login Page**: Create a login page where users can authenticate using predefined emails and passwords from a previous assignment(Express_RESTfulAPI) (no need to create a signup page).
+Extend the Previous Task
-- **Job Listings**: Dynamically display job postings on the "Job Listings" page, with job roles, descriptions, and salary.
-The data is fetched from the jobPosts object provided.
+-- Use Redux to Manage All States.
-- **Company Showcase**: Display company profiles with images sourced from a backend server.
+-- Allow registration of two roles: Admin and Employee.
-- **Session Management**: Implement login and logout functionality to manage user sessions.
+-- Differentiate Admin and Employee Functionality.

 ## Project Setup
 1. Set Up the Frontend: